amzeazas/ticTacToe/README.md

 _This is the game of tic tac toe.
 You can play against a friend or try your best against the computer.
 Have fun!_

-_Goals for future updates_
-* _Update app to accurately reflect player and computer name_

 ## Setup

 1. open a command terminal